Importing Scan Results

 - Veracode:

-. - sqlmap output - Sqlmap does not provide a suitable output format; to that end we've developed a fork of sqlmap, which has flags for exporting in the Software Risk Manager Custom XML format.
+.json. - sqlmap output - Sqlmap does not provide a suitable output format; to that end we've developed a fork of sqlmap, which has flags for exporting in the Software Risk Manager Custom XML format.

 IAST Tools